clarinsi/benchich/ner/README.md

 }
 ```

-ALL submission files should be saved in a `submissions` directory inside the system directory.
-They will be evaluated against the datasets in the `benchich/ner/data/datasets` directory.
+All submission JSON files should be saved in a `submissions` directory inside the system directory.
+They will be evaluated against the datasets in the `data/datasets` directory.

+It is highly encouraged that you also provide additional information about your system in a README file, and that you provide the code used for the classification with the system.

-# Evaluation
+## Evaluation

-F1 micro and macro scores will be used to evaluate and compare systems.
+Micro and Macro F1 scores will be used to evaluate and compare systems.

 The submissions are evaluated using the following code with the absolute path to the submissions directory (e.g., ``/home/tajak/NER-recognition/benchich/ner/systems/hugging-face-models/submissions``) as the argument:
 ```python eval.py "submission-path" > systems/hugging-face-models/evaluation.log```